jmquigley/util.fixture/README.md

 ... // your test
 ```

+When the fixture is cleaned up this directory would be removed.

 #### Script Execution
 If the fixture contains a script named `fixture.js` then this script will be executed when the fixture is instantiated.
 Note that this script will only work with built in node *requires* unless the fixture itself contains its own `node_modules` directory.
 The script is removed from the temporary fixture after it is executed.